tindandelion/tindandelion.github.io/_posts/2016-02-18-transforming-the-software-industry.md

 title: Gojko Adzic - Transforming the software industry
 ---

 *In 2015, I attended a ScanAgile conference in Helsinki.
-The opening talk in this conference was given by [Gojko Adzic][gojko].
-In this talk he presented his vision on what was going to be a next big change in the software industry.
-In this blog post, I'd like to recap some ideas Gojko presents and lay the ground for future posts.
-The full video recording of the presentation can be found on the [YouTube][video-recording].*
+The opening talk at that conference was given by [Gojko Adzic][gojko].
+During the talk he presented his vision on what was going to be a next big change in the software industry.
+In this blog post, I'd like to recap some ideas Gojko presented and lay the ground for future posts.
+The full video recording of the presentation can be found on [YouTube][video-recording].*

-# Where we are now - a Factory metaphor
+# Where we are now: the Factory metaphor

 Let’s begin with a historical analogy.
 At the beginning of the industrial era, most factory buildings were tall and relatively thin.
 The reason for such design